-In the recent COVID19 outbreak, wastewater-based epidemiology has played an important role as it has been used to monitor the circulation of SARS-CoV-2 in communities.
-In fact, similarly to chemical analyses, molecular methods such as quantitative polymerase chain reaction (qPCR) or next generation sequencing (NGS) can be used to track human pathogens in wastewater.
+Wastewater was a critically important data source in the fight against COVID19.
+Quantitative polymerase chain reaction (qPCR) or next generation sequencing (NGS) can be used to track human pathogens in wastewater.
 This information can be used to determine if a certain pathogen is present in a community, if its levels are increasing (or decreasing) and, combined with other epidemiological data, can help better understand its circulation in the population.

-This approach has been widely implemented to monitor the COVID19 virus, however it can be used for potentially any human pathogen which is eliminated through faeces and/or urine.
-In fact, this approach has been used to monitor the circulation of other viruses, such as the poliovirus, but also to assess antimicrobial resistance (AMR).
+This approach is not unique to the COVID19 virus.
+It can be used for potentially any pathogen which is eliminated through faeces and/or urine.
+This approach has been used to monitor the circulation of other viruses, such as the poliovirus, and also to assess antimicrobial resistance (AMR).